ClickHouse/ClickHouse/benchmark/timescaledb/usability.md

 This is a "usability testing" of TimescaleDB.
 I did not use TimescaleDB before.
 I will try to install it, load the data and conduct benchmarks.
 And record every obstacle that I will face.
 Usability testing need to be conducted by the most clueless person in the room.
 Doing this "usability testing" requires a bit of patience and courage (to publish all the struggles as is).

+Note: insted of using clear VM, I have to run benchmark on exactly the same baremetal server where all other benchmarks were run.

 ## Installation